-As of September 30, 2020 and 2019, the Fund's investments in U.S. Treasury and U.S. Agencies, except for investments of \$2,251,000 in 2019 in the Federal Agricultural Mortgage Corporation which are not rated, are rated AA+ by Standard & Poor's Rating Services and Aaa by Moody's Investors Services.
-The County's investments in commercial paper are rated A-1+ by Standard & Poor's Rating Services, P-1 by
+As of September 30, 2021 and 2020, the Fund's investments in U.S. Treasury and U.S. Agencies are rated AA+ by Standard & Poor's Rating Services and Aaa by Moody's Investors Services; except the investments in Farmer Mac which were not rated.
+The County's investments in commercial paper are rated A-1 and A-1+ by Standard & Poor's Rating Services, P-1 by Moody's Investors Service and F1 and